ivanc4515/apcsa-freedom-project/README.md

 # APCSA Freedom Project
-by X
+by Ivan Chiu

 ## Context
 The “Freedom Project” for APCSA is all about X. The purpose of this blog is to X.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a 3D platformer game.
+This blog will walk through my process of independently studying teh Unity engine in order to make platformer.

 ## Links